-- a.
-From the Civic Use Group - Cemetery. - Correctional Use. - b.
-From the Commercial Services Use Group - Billboard. - c.
-All uses in the Restricted Adult Activities Use Group. - 3.
-Accessory Uses and Structures - a.
+- 4. Accessory Uses and Structures - a.
 Accessory uses are permitted for the use groups in the manner provided in the UDC. - b.
-Drive-Through Lanes - (1) Existing Drive-Through Lanes, including those that need to be relocated or reconfigured as a result of the Broadway Improvement Project, shall continue to be permitted throughout the SMD. - (2) No new Drive-Through Lanes shall be permitted within the SMD, except as an accessory use to Financial Service uses and only when reasonable vehicular access is provided in a manner designed to minimize conflicts with pedestrian circulation. - (3) Mobile Pick-Up Lanes are permitted throughout the SMD. - c.
+Drive-Through Lanes - Existing Drive-Through Lanes, including those that need to be relocated or reconfigured as a result of the Broadway Project, shall continue to be permitted throughout the SMD. - (2) No new Drive-Through Lanes shall be permitted within the SMD, except as an accessory use to Financial Service uses and only when reasonable vehicular access is provided in a manner designed to minimize conflicts with pedestrian circulation. - (3) Pick-Up Lanes are permitted throughout the SMD. - c.
 Renewable Energy Generation, limited to solar power generation, is permitted as an accessory use. - d.
-Home occupations are permitted as accessory uses to Family Dwelling uses.

-C. Affordable Housing

-1. Purpose & Applicability
+Home occupations are permitted as accessory uses to Family Dwelling uses. - C. Affordable Housing - 1.
+Purpose & Applicability